 Django vs AdonisJS for Solo Developers

-Comparing Django and AdonisJS for solo developers - features, pricing, DX, and which to pick for your next project.
+Comparing Django and AdonisJS for solo developers across features, ecosystem, DX, and which one to pick for your next project.

 Django vs AdonisJS for Solo Developers